Developer(s) – Crystal Dynamics & Nixxes Software

 Producer – Rosaura Sandoval

-Developed at the back end of the sixth generation of gaming, and the last game in the series to be released pending the full version of Square Enix’s MOBA Nosgoth, Legacy of Kain: Defiance offered a pretty different take on gameplay compared to the rest of the series, whereby the player would assume control of both the central characters of the series as opposed to them being alternated between games.
+Developed at the back end of the sixth generation of gaming, and the last game in the series to be released following the cancellation of both the MOBA Nosgoth and Legacy of Kain: Dark Sun, Legacy of Kain: Defiance offered a pretty different take on gameplay compared to the rest of the series, whereby the player would assume control of both the central characters of the series as opposed to them being alternated between games.
 To me, although it is the worst game of the series, that isn’t to say that it’s bad; not by a long shot.

 Graphics – 8/10